Report | February 25, 2026

 Allegations of misconduct can cause tremendous disruption to any organization, triggering financial and reputational harm, litigation, regulatory enforcement actions, and even criminal prosecution.
 These risks are especially severe when enforcement priorities are quickly changing or unpredictable.

-At Secretariat, our highly experienced Global Investigations and Disputes team is the trusted partner for clients and their counsel in navigating the most complex investigative, legal and regulatory challenges.
+Our highly experienced Global Investigations and Disputes team is the trusted partner for clients and their counsel in navigating the most complex investigative, legal, regulatory, and crisis management challenges across multiple jurisdictions.
 We work to uncover the facts, mitigate risk, and drive effective outcomes for our clients.
-Accusations of wrongdoing demand swift and deliberate action.
+Accusations of wrongdoing and reputational damage demand swift and deliberate action.
 Regulators, investors and other stakeholders expect clear evidence that an organization is committed to uncovering the relevant facts and is appropriately responding.

 We have built an elite team of global investigation and disputes experts who leverage cutting-edge technology and their deep experience to deliver tailored results in every engagement.
 Aligned with counsel and clients, we provide well-supported and independent results, regardless of size, severity, or complexity of the investigation or dispute.
 We are collaborative, accessible, and agile, and build long-term, meaningful relationships with our clients.
 Our versatility and meticulous approach means we are uniquely positioned to support your business when the stakes are high.
 Our client-centric approach ensures that we provide the most qualified teams to handle the toughest investigations and disputes, helping you to understand and resolve business risks by providing practical, actionable advice.